Trifast’s (TRI) “Buy” Rating Reiterated at Peel Hunt

-Peel Hunt reaffirmed their buy rating on shares of Trifast (LON:TRI) in a research report report published on Thursday morning, ThisIsMoney.Co.Uk reports.
-They currently have a GBX 240 ($3.16) price objective on the stock, down from their previous price objective of GBX 270 ($3.55).
+Peel Hunt reissued their buy rating on shares of Trifast (LON:TRI) in a research note released on Wednesday, ThisIsMoney.Co.Uk reports.

-TRI has been the subject of several other research reports.
-FinnCap reaffirmed a corporate rating on shares of Trifast in a research note on Tuesday, November 19th.
-Berenberg Bank dropped their price objective on shares of Trifast from GBX 235 ($3.09) to GBX 200 ($2.63) and set a hold rating for the company in a research note on Monday, December 23rd.
-Peel Hunt reaffirmed a buy rating and set a GBX 270 ($3.55) price objective on shares of Trifast in a research note on Wednesday, January 8th.
-Finally, Shore Capital reaffirmed a buy rating on shares of Trifast in a research note on Wednesday, December 18th.
-Two investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-The company currently has an average rating of Buy and a consensus price target of GBX 226 ($2.97).
+A number of other research firms have also recently weighed in on TRI.
+Peel Hunt restated a buy rating and issued a GBX 270 ($3.55) price target on shares of Trifast in a research note on Wednesday, January 8th.
+FinnCap restated a corporate rating on shares of Trifast in a research note on Tuesday.
+Shore Capital cut Trifast to a hold rating in a research note on Friday, February 14th.
+Finally, Berenberg Bank dropped their price target on Trifast from GBX 235 ($3.09) to GBX 200 ($2.63) and set a hold rating on the stock in a research note on Monday, December 23rd.
+Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+The company presently has an average rating of Buy and an average price target of GBX 226 ($2.97).

 Trifast Company Profile